musicheardworldwide/sin-init/Docs/Blackhat/OSfooler.md

 # OSfooler

 ### Description
-An outsider has the capability to discover general [[Information]], such as which operating system a host is running, by searching for default stack parameters, ambiguities in IETF RFCs or non-compliant TCP/IP implementations in responses to malformed requests.
+An outsider has the capability to discover general [[sin/Initialization/Docs/Open WebUI Docs/Information/Information]], such as which operating system a host is running, by searching for default stack parameters, ambiguities in IETF RFCs or non-compliant TCP/IP implementations in responses to malformed requests.
 By pinpointing the exact OS of a host, an attacker can launch an educated and precise attack against a target machine.

 There are lot of reasons to hide your OS to the entire world:
  * Revealing your OS makes things easier to find and successfully run an exploit against any of your devices.